 Visit Nearby State Buildings and Other Historic Sites

 While in Montgomery, a visit to notable state buildings and other historic sites near the Capitol is a must.
 Adjacent to the Capitol is the First White House of the Confederacy (644 Washington Ave.; 334-242-1861), which was the executive residence of President Jefferson Davis and his family from February to May 1861.

 The only church where Dr. Martin Luther King Jr. served as pastor, the Dexter Avenue King Memorial Baptist Church, is located a block from the Capitol.
 It offers regular tours and features a mural in the basement showing King’s legendary journey from Montgomery as the leader of the Civil Rights Movement to his death in Memphis, Tenn., on April 4, 1968.

 The Museum of Alabama

-Alabama celebrates 200 years of statehood in 2019.
+Alabama turned 200 in 2019.
 However, the Alabama Department of Archives and History (624 Washington Ave.; 334-242-4435), next door to the First White House of the Confederacy, displays tools, pottery and dioramas that document more than 14,000 years of human habitation in Alabama.
 Located inside the Archives, the Museum of Alabama showcases the state’s evolution through roughly a half-million items, including Native American, pioneer and military artifacts.
 Archaeological fragments, uniforms, household goods and weapons from wars fought by Alabamians fill the stately museum.

 More to Explore Inside the Archives